Climber1705/damped-pendulum-simulation/README.md

 # 🎯 **Damped Pendulum Simulation**
 ## 🔍 **Overview**
-This repository offers a simulation of a **damped pendulum**, modelling its motion under the influence of gravity and damping forces.
+This repository simulates a **damped pendulum**, modelling its motion under gravity and damping forces.
 The simulation numerically solves the governing differential equations and visualises the pendulum's behaviour over time.

 ## 🎨 **Features**
 - 🔢 **Numerical Solver:** Implements numerical methods to solve the equations of motion for the damped pendulum.
 - 📊 **Visualisation:** This animation of the pendulum's motion plots key parameters such as displacement and linear velocity over time.
-- ⚙️ **Parameter Customization:** Users can adjust physical parameters like pendulum length, damping coefficient, and initial conditions.
+- ⚙️ **Parameter Customisation:** Users can adjust physical parameters like pendulum length, damping coefficient, and initial conditions.

 ## 🛠️ **Installation**
 1. 📥 **Clone the Repository:**